arsoninstigator/sculptura/README.md

 ### ⋆ present
 worked on the readme/journal log for my printer :3 made a list of future modifications i would like to make (when i have time + extra funding of my own). worked on the bill of materials which was a pain because hcb cards dont always work in india + aliexpress etc. and other chinese manufacturers are simply banned in india + so it was a hit or miss + the tariffs now made everything so much harder to source because hobby electronics in india is not cheap. at all.

+## final results
+sculptura's direct drive, high-temp hotend setup makes it great for fun filaments:
+- wood pla
+- marble pla
+- silk pla
+- glow-in-the-dark pla
+- other aesthetic blends
+- matte/fiber-filled filaments (pla, petg, etc.) <br>

+it allows reliable extrusion of filaments without clogging or excessive stringing. plus also with klipper firmware and input shaping, the printer minimizes ghosting and ringing resulting in cleaner detailing and polished finishes.

+note that this is only the case if you:
+- use a hardened steel or ruby-tipped nozzle (the fillers can wear out brass nozzles fast)
+- don’t clog the hotend (wood pla especially is a pain if you print too hot / slow)